MrDamiAde/Creating-A-Ticketing-System/README.md

 ### Project Overview

-This Project will showcase the creation of a ticketing system using sharepoint lists and forms and power automate.
+This Project will showcase the creation of a ticketing system using sharepoint lists, forms and power automate to automate the process.

 ### Tools
 1. Sharepoint